-Psoriasis complications: People with psoriasis are at a greater risk of developing certain diseases.
+A comorbidity is when one or more additional conditions occur with a primary condition.
+People with psoriasis are at a greater risk of developing certain conditions.
 These include:

-Researchers want to understand the relationship between psoriasis and these complications in the hope of preventing them from occurring in people with the disease.
+Researchers want to understand the relationship between psoriasis and these conditions in the hope of preventing them from occurring in people with psoriasis.

 All of these areas of research hold great promise.
 Still, progress won’t be accomplished overnight.
-Researchers and advocacy organizations work every day to secure funding.
-This money is directed to scientists who can study this disease and find better answers.
+Researchers and advocacy organizations work every day to discover new treatments for psoriasis.